kiranjot693/poly-1/README.md

  - Deploy the contract using the following command &nbsp;

-   `npx hardhat run scripts/deploy.js --network goerli`.
+   `npx hardhat run scripts/deploy.js --network sepolia`.
  - Copy and paste the contract address in the .env file
- - Run `npx hardhat run scripts/batchMint.js --network goerli` to mint all the NFTs in a single transaction.
+ - Run `npx hardhat run scripts/batchMint.js --network sepolia` to mint all the NFTs in a single transaction.
  - Approve and transfer the NFTs using the following command &nbsp;

-   `npx hardhat run scripts/approveDeposit.js --network goerli`
+   `npx hardhat run scripts/approveDeposit.js --network sepolia`

 &nbsp;